 In France, cars are driven on the right side of the road as they are in America.
 If you're not used to wearing your seat belt, it is important to know that it's the law in France... and it's just safer to do so.

 The speed limit through towns is 50 kph, 80 kph for the Paris area, 90kph for main roads, 110 kph for dual carriageways, and 130 kph for motorways.
 On days where there is snow or rain, the speed limit on all roads is reduced by 20 kph.
 Also, remember that only buses, taxis, or bicycles are allowed to travel in the bus lane.

 In Case of Emergency

-In case of any accident or injury, you should dial 15 for an ambulance or 18 in case of fire.
+In the case of any accident or injury, you should dial 15 for an ambulance or 18 in the case of fire.
 You can also call 17 (the police) to notify them of drunk driving or road blockages.